-When it comes to digital arts swimming games rarely draw attention nowadays.
+When it comes to digital arts swimming games rarely draw attention nowadays, certainly less than Grand National Ladbrokes.
 Sure a lot of games have water levels or swimming in them, but it’s uncommon for us to get a game solely devoted to swimming.
 Swimming games were more popular on older playing platforms, when game mechanics were less complex in general, however, that does not mean that every now and then we don’t get a great aquatic game.
 Here, we will explore some of the top swimming games that were released either for smartphone, PC, or one of the major consoles.

 Swimming Pool Race 2017